tslenter/RS/doc/additionconfiguration.rst

    ./RSMAILEVENT/message.py

-Chnage the variable to match the environment.
+Change the variable to match the environment.

 Make file executable and copy to the opt directory: